Underactuated Control of Multiple Soft Pneumatic Actuators via Stable Inversion: Methodology

-The error system (with perturbed term) can be compensated by using the output feedback as displayed in Fig.~\ref{fig_6}.
+The tracking error (with perturbed term) can be compensated by using the output feedback as displayed in Fig.~\ref{fig_6}.
 The $u_{ff}$ is calculated based on the \textit{Theorem~\ref{thm_ff}}.
 It is assumed that the output of the real (uncertain) system can be measured such as sensors or observers.
 Since the nominal system output can be computed with the combined input $u_c$, we have the output difference $y_{\Delta}(t)$.
 With this output difference, we can compensate for the error by the following theorem. \begin{theorem}~\cite{burak2024algebraic} Consider the block diagram in Fig.~\ref{fig_6} with (\ref{eqn_pertub}).
-Then the bounded $U_{fb}$ yields $\parallel y_d(t) - \tilde{y}(t)\parallel_{\infty}\rightarrow 0$ $\textit{iff}~\tilde{Y}(s) \in \textnormal{Im}_{\Bbb{R}(s)}(P)$. \end{theorem}
+Then the bounded $U_{fb}$ yields $\parallel y_d(t) - \tilde{y}(t)\parallel_{\infty}\rightarrow 0$ $\textit{iff}~\tilde{Y}(s) \in \textnormal{Im}_{\Bbb{R}(s)}(P)$, where $y_d(t)$ has the same definition in \textit{Theorem~\ref{thm_ff}} and $\tilde{y}$ is the real system response with feedback loop. \end{theorem}